2013 Ford Taurus Interior

 - "Overall, the car's biggest sore spot is the rear seat.
 It's not as roomy or comfortable as the car's large exterior dimensions would suggest." -- Consumer Guide

-The 2013 Ford Taurus has a large cabin, but a few reviewers say its accommodations are tighter than you might think.
+A few reviewers say the 2013 Ford Taurus' seats are tighter than you might think.
 The front seats are comfortable, but one tester says that the big center console eats up some of the available legroom.
 According to some auto writers, the rear seats are roomy, but one reviewer notes that the Taurus’ roofline intrudes on headroom.

 - "The backseat offers generous head- and legroom even for good-sized adults." -- Edmunds